pts/tinyveracrypt/README.txt

   --veracrypt' in cryptsetup 1.7.3 has a bug (it doesn't decrease the decrypted volume size) and it fails with `Device ... is too small'.

-  Unfortunately, neither TrueCrypt 7.1a or VeraCrypt 1.17 was able to open the TrueCrypt-encrypted bad_ofs0_tc.bin example file: both chopped of the first 512 bytes in the decrypted, open view.

   Unfortunately TrueCrypt 7.1a and VeraCrypt 1.17 ignore --ofs=...
   (and also the encrypted volume size field in the header) if the raw device is smaller than 64 KiB.